 Wildlife on the Road from Jasper to Banff

 There is plenty of wildlife along the Icefields Parkway.
 So be prepared to see deer, elk, mountain sheep, and, if you’re lucky, a bear or coyote.
 We almost always see a bear when driving from Jasper to Banff, but they tend to stay away from traffic and noise pollution.
+You’ll probably be tempted to pull over if you see wildlife, but it’s best not to do this.
+This is what we call a “Bear Jam” and is a real problem in the park.

 Once one person pulls over to get a closer look at a bear, another car pulls over, and another, and so on.
-Eventually, people get out of their car taking selfies (yes, I’m serious), which is dangerous to you and wildlife.
+Eventually, people get out of their cars taking selfies (yes, I’m serious), which is dangerous to you and wildlife.

 Parks Canada discourages pulling over for bears and has even made it illegal for buses to do so.
-They can issue tickets too.
+They can issue tickets, too.
 So if you see a bear on the road, slow down and admire it from the car, and do not stop and cause a traffic jam, please.
 If there is a pull-off or parking lot nearby, feel free to stop, but still, give the animal plenty of space.
-In general, if you cause an animal to change its course you are too close.
+In general, if you cause an animal to change its course, you are too close.

 12 Bear Safety Tips • How To Hike In Bear Country

-Services Along the Drive from Jasper to Banff
+Services Along the Drive

 Fuel from Banff to Jasper

-The only other fuel between the drive from Jasper to Banff is at Lake Louise village.
-The gas stations in Lake Louise are open year-round, and are slightly higher priced than in Banff.
+The only other fuel between the drive from Jasper to Banff is at Lake Louise Village.
+The gas stations in Lake Louise are open year-round, and are just slightly higher priced than in Banff.
 You don’t want to run out of fuel on the Icefields Parkway, especially in the winter, so always make sure you have enough.

 Cell Coverage